 The City has been gathering water quality monitoring data at numerous stations near points of stormwater discharge, and as City staff have completed some analyses of the data.
-These analyses were provided by the City, and reviewed as a part of the present evaluation.
+These analyses were provided by the City (see charts appended to this document), and reviewed as a part of the present evaluation.
 Initial impressions about the nature of the sampling program were developed based on this content, the conduct of the monitoring program to date was discussed with staff, and a site visit was planned accordingly.